A BRIEF HISTORY OF GLASTONBURY, SOMERSET, ENGLAND

 Glastonbury Abbey attracted many pilgrims.
 Obviously, they would spend money in the town.
 So the people of Glastonbury benefited enormously from pilgrims.

-The centre of Medieval Glastonbury was High Street.
+The center of Medieval Glastonbury was High Street.
 (It was known as 'The Great Street' until the 14th century).
 The market was held at the western end of the street.
 South of High Street was a spring called chalk well which provided the water supply for the town.
 The name survives as Chilkwell Street.
 There was a 'hospital' in Glastonbury dedicated to Mary Magdalene.
 It was built in 1251.
 In it monks would care for the poor and sick as best they could.

 As well as the 'tourist trade' of pilgrims Glastonbury prospered because of the cloth industry.
 Wool was woven and dyed in Glastonbury.
 As well as a weekly market in the town there was also four fairs.
 In the Middle Ages a fair was like a market but was held only once a year and it would attract visitors from all over Southwest England.
 A September fair was held in Glastonbury by 1243.
 By 1283 another fair was held in May for 4 days.
 Later in the Middle ages there were 2 other fairs in Glastonbury.